This simple white sauce recipe uses three ingredients and takes 15 minutes to make.

 Can white sauce be frozen?

 Once the sauce has completely cooled to room temperature spoon into a freezer bag.
 It’s best to store in portion sizes as it's quicker to defrost.
 Freeze for up to 6 months.
 Defrost overnight in the fridge.
-You will need to reheat the sauce gently once defrosted on the hob and may need to add a knob of butter too.
+You will need to reheat the sauce gently once defrosted on the hob.
+Whisk in some more butter or milk if the sauce looks a little split, it will soon come back together.

 Can you use self-raising flour for white sauce?